 Church Land Programme (CLP) supports the ever growing Abahlali baseMjondolo (shack dweller) movement, in their struggle for land, rights and dignity.
 Together they have secured increased access to electricity, water and health facilities and recognition of their housing and land rights.

-A long-awaited advocacy win was the Roosboom community land claim compensation for 20 churches, destroyed by apartheid displacement, in KwaZulu Natal.
+As a result of advocacy, 20 churches in KwaZulu Natal, which were destroyed by apartheid displacement have been compensated with community land.
 This led to the completion of several church buildings, allowing worshippers to return to a formal church.

 Christian Aid South Africa was central in forming ACT Ubumbano, a joint network with other ACT agencies and southern partners, now connected via Christian Aid Zimbabwe.